IMDB ‘Sherlock’ Trivia: Freeman’s Real-Life Relationship Is Like Fiction Imitating Reality And Cumberbatch’s Lineage Is Like Destiny

 IMDB Sherlock trivia seems like fiction is trying to bridge with reality when the two stars of the hit BBC show are closer to their fictitious roles than what others may think.

-For those who haven’t watched the first episode of the fourth season it would be best not to read on as there are spoilers ahead.
+For those who haven’t watched the first episode of the fourth season, it would be best not to read on as there are spoilers ahead.

-Sherlock‘s season four premiere episode features the intrepid detective back in his hunting grounds with a new villain to catch.
+Sherlock’s Season 4 premiere episode features the intrepid detective back in his hunting grounds with a new villain to catch.

-Unfortunately, Sherlock’s newest enemy is not going down without bringing someone else with her and the unfortunate victim in this new adventure according to IMDB Sherlock is none other than Watson’s wife, Mary.
+Unfortunately, Sherlock’s newest enemy is not going down without bringing someone else with her, and the unfortunate victim in this new adventure according to IMDB Sherlock is none other than Watson’s wife, Mary.

 In The Six Thatchers, Sherlock (Benedict Cumberbatch) tries to solve the mystery about who wants Mary (Amanda Abbington) dead and why.